Logician724/spiegel-crawler/README.md

 ```
 docker-compose up --build -d
 ```
-- to continuously read the logs, type into your terminal [Optional]
+- to continuously read the logs, type into your terminal in your repository directory[Optional]
 ```
 docker-compose logs -f
 ```
-- to stop the crawler, type into your terminal
+- to stop the crawler, type into your terminal in your repository directory
 ```
 docker-compose down
 ```